 - Charlotte Miller will then investigate your complaint, review your matter file and speak to the fee-earner who dealt with your case.

 - Charlotte will then invite you to a meeting to discuss and, it is hoped, resolve your complaint.
-She will do this within 14 days of sending you the acknowledgment letter.
+She will do this within 14 days of sending you the acknowledgement letter.

 - Within three days of the meeting, Charlotte will write to you to confirm what took place and any solutions agreed with you.